 Pointers for action

 Often there is micro content required to label an action.
-For instance on a button or a link.
+For instance, on a button or a link.
 These are mostly vital in the guidance of the reader.
 What will happen when I click, why would I click, how to undo a wrong action when shopping.
-Often they convey a call for action.
+They often convey a call for action.

 Managing micro content

-Often micro content is made and stored separately from the main content.
-As such they are differently managed as well.
+Often, micro content is made and stored separately from the main content.
+As such, they are differently managed as well.
 Mostly I make and add micro content on the fly.
-So for instance, I share an (existing) article on Social Media, I will add micro content like hash tags while creating the posts.
+So for instance, I share an (existing) article on Social Media, I will add micro content like hashtags while creating the posts.
 Or write a title or subject specific to a purpose.
-Key is to align, orchestrate all these little bits of content and bring them in line with your story.
+The key is to align, orchestrate all these little bits of content and bring them in line with your story.

 Don’t overlook micro content.
-Although small and short it has big impact on how your information is perceived and how it performs.
+Although small and short, micro content has a big impact on how your information is perceived and how it performs.